‘Call Of Duty: Black Ops Cold War’ is coming this November

-Call Of Duty: Black Ops Cold War has officially been announced and will be arriving this November with some substantial changes.
+Call Of Duty: Black Ops Cold War has officially been announced and will be arriving this November with some substantial new features.

 The latest entry in the franchise will arrive on November 13 for PS4, Xbox One and PC with a standard edition at $59.99USD.
-A more expensive next-gen version will also launch on both the PS5 and Xbox Series X for $69.99, which also doubles as a cross-gen edition.
+The next-gen PS5 and Xbox Series X version of the game will also be available for $69.99, which will also allow players to access the game on current-gen consoles.

-Accompanying the official release date is an number of details about the single player campaign.
-Set in the early 1980s, the story is a direct sequel to the original Black Ops and takes place within the Cold War.
+The game will be set in the early 1980s, a direct sequel to the original Black Ops and takes place within the Cold War.
 Characters from the franchise due to make a return include Woods, Mason and Hudson, as well as a host of others.

 A reveal trailer has dropped giving fans a taste of Call Of Duty: Black Ops Cold War’s narrative, which invokes espionage thriller vibes, amongst stunning action set-pieces and even a bit of former president Ronald Regan.